-- 10. Zoning Ordinance: The subject SDP is in general compliance with Section 27-514.08 through Section 27-515, Purposes, Uses, Regulations, Minimum Size Exceptions and Uses Permitted in the R-L (Residential Low) Comprehensive Design Zone.
-This SDP fulfills the requirement of the R-L Zone for the large lot component of the comprehensive design plan. - 11.
+- Zoning Ordinance: The subject SDP is in general compliance with Section 27-514.09, Uses Permitted, and Section 27-514.10, Regulations of the Zoning Ordinance, for development in the R-L (Residential Low) Comprehensive Design Zone. - 11.
 Landscape Manual: The project is subject to only certain of the Landscape Manual provisions due to its location in a Comprehensive Design Zone.
 These include Sections 4.1 Residential Requirements and 4.6 Buffering Residential Development from Streets.

-Staff has evaluated the submitted landscape plans according to the relevant provisions of the Landscape Manual and found the plans to be basically in compliance, but that the appropriate schedules should be added to the plans.
+Staff has evaluated the submitted landscape plans according to the relevant provisions of the Landscape Manual and found the plans to be basically in compliance.

-12. Woodland Conservation Ordinance: The property is subject to the requirements of the Prince George's County Woodland Conservation and Tree Preservation Ordinance because the site has previously approved tree conservation plans.
+- 12. Woodland Conservation Ordinance: In a memorandum dated May 19, 2006, the Environmental Planning Section stated that the property is subject to the requirements of the Prince George's County Woodland Conservation and Tree Preservation Ordinance because the site has previously approved tree conservation plans.
 Type I Tree Conservation Plan TCPI/53/04 was approved with Comprehensive Design Plan CDP-0504.
 A revised Type I Tree Conservation Plan, TCPI/53/04-01, was approved together with Preliminary Plan of Subdivision 4-05050.
-The approved Type I Tree Conservation Plan, TCPI/53/04-01, requires that all woodland conservation for the project be done on site.
-Additionally, because this is a comprehensive design zone, no woodland preserved on small lots may be used to meet any requirement of the Woodland Conservation requirement.
+Tree Conservation Plan TCPII/71/06 was submitted together with the subject specific design plan.
+Environmental Planning staff has reviewed the submitted tree conservation plan and has recommended approval, subject to conditions.
+Therefore, it may be said that the subject project is in accordance with the requirements of the Prince George's County Woodland Conservation Ordinance - 13.
+Referral Comments: The subject application was referred to the concerned agencies and divisions.
+The referral comments are summarized as follows: